oglego/Text-Summarizer/README.md

 2. Create and activate a virtual environment (optional but recommended)

     python -m venv venv
+    On Mac: source venv/bin/activate
-    source venv/bin/activate  # On Windows: venv\Scripts\activate
+    On Windows: venv\Scripts\activate

-3. Install dependencies
+4. Install dependencies

     pip install -r requirements.txt

-4. Start the application
+5. Start the application

     python app.py

-5. Access the app in your browser at http://127.0.0.1:5000
+6. Access the app in your browser at http://127.0.0.1:5000